rust-lang/blog.rust-lang.org/_posts/2017-07-05-Rust-Roadmap-Update.md

 a number of different ways.
-One of the simplest is the [`cargo check` command that we released in Rust 1.16][1.16] -- this command does a limited form of compilation which skips code-generation and simply looks for type-errors.
-Since code generation typically takes 50% of more of compilation time, this can be really useful in the early stages when you are writing new code and trying to get it to compile, particularly if you have a multi-crate project.
+One of the simplest is the [`cargo check` command that we released in Rust 1.16][1.16] -- this command does a limited form of compilation which skips code-generation and simply looks for errors.
+Since code generation typically takes 50% or more of compilation time, this can be really useful in the early stages when you are writing new code and trying to get it to compile, particularly if you have a multi-crate project.
 This command is also used by the RLS.